vickipetrova/KanbanBoard/README.md

 2. Change their state
 3. Delete existing tasks

-There are 3 categories for the states: to-do, in progress, done.
+There are 3 categories for the states: to-do, in progress, and complete.

-The current app is very simple and has no extended functionalities.
-Improvements can include:
+### Key functionalities of the app include:
+- User authentication
+Users have a unique username and a password.
+I also restricted the length for the username strictly for the purposes of fitting it nicely in the table rather than having extremely long names.
+There are no additional requirements for the password.
 - Personalized Kanban board
+In the main view users can see all tasks in the database created by anyone.
+However, in that case they will not be able to edit the tasks.
+If a users registers and logs into their account, then they will have all of features available to them.
+They will be able to create new tasks, only see the tasks they created in the personalized board and be able to edit them.
-- Editing existing tasks
+- Edit existing tasks
-- Improving the design
-- Creating mroe extensive tests
-- User authentication
+Users are able to change the name, description, and status of a task.
-- SQL database for the task and users
+- SQL database for the tasks and users

+A lot of the code is from or adapted from the Flask tutorial that we followed in class.

+## Future Extensions and Improvements

+There are some aspects that can be improved and additional features that can be added.

+- Hash passwords to store them securely.
+- Have additional requirements for the passwords (e.g. special characters, lowercase, uppercase, numbers).
+- Having a bigger variety for the possible states of the tasks.
+- Filtering of the tasks according to time, author, status.
+- Being able to assign tasks to other users.
+- Creating more tests for the main board view (current ones cover 75% of the code).

 # Running the app